 We share pupil information with our Photographer Provider to allocate a photograph to a pupil ready for purchasing of photographs by parents.

 We add pupil and parent information to a web based software package provided by our Catering Service Provider to allow ordering and payment of school meals.

-We add pupil and parent/carer information to a web based software package provided by a Text Messaging Service to allow communication via text messages to be made from school to parents/carers.
+We add pupil and parent/carer information to a web based software package provided by a Text Messaging Service to allow communication via text messages and email to be made from school to parents/carers.